zowe/docs-site/docs/troubleshoot/ze/troubleshoot-ze.md

 As a Zowe Explorer user, you may encounter problems when using Visual Studio Code extension functions.
 Review Zowe Explorer known issues and troubleshooting solutions here.

 **[--add troubleshooting note on how to clear user credentials from secure storage.
-Maybe document later for cli and ze; could be included in troubleshooting section if users are having an issuew/ their stored secrete creds, steps to clear cache and start fresh]**
+Maybe document later for cli and ze; could be included in troubleshooting section if users are having an issue w/ their stored secrete creds, steps to clear cache and start fresh]**

 ## Before reaching out for support